Pubs and drinking culture in the United Kingdom, English, Northern Irish, Scottish and Welsh

 Lager is a pale beer, usually carbonated and served refrigerated, it is what beer is like in much of the rest of the world.
 Pubs will nearly always have at least one mass produced draught lager that will be the same in any part of the country, it will often also be the cheapest beer in that pub, there may also be alternative more premium lagers on draught, though again they will be mass produced and again the same wherever you are, which you may see as a good thing.
 Other premium lagers will be available in bottles, often from across the world.
 To me as someone who is not a lager drinker, they mainly taste much of a muchness and not very strongly of much at all which is why I'm not a lager drinker.
 It's a good place to start though if you're not used to drinking beer, most young adults who start drinking in Britain start on lager.

 Bitter is the most varied category, it may be labeled as "bitter" or "ale".
-As with lager, most pubs will have a mass produced cheap bitter on draught, possibly more than one choice.
+As with lager, most pubs will have a mass produced cheaper bitter on draught, possibly more than one choice.
 In the better pubs there will also be other "cask ales" available and here the real pleasure is to be found for the beer lover.
-The best beers are those found as cask ales that are locally produced, the closer the brewery, the better the beer.
+The best beers are those found as cask ales that are locally produced, the closer the brewery the better.
 There may also be "guest ales" this is where the pub has bought a cask or two of what they don't usually serve by way of variety.
 I always go for a local cask ale where possible, even if I've had it tinned or bottled and wasn't so impressed, a freshly poured draught pint from a locally brewed cask is a different beast altogether.
 Bitter is served at cellar temperature, so cool (10-12C) but not cold like lager and contrary to popular belief, not warm either.

 Stout is nearly always available, more often than not as Guinness which is far better on tap than it is tinned or bottled.
 For my money it is the best of the mass produced beers that are widely available, I know people who aren't particular fans of beer who will drink this when in a pub with friends as much as anything for its predictability.
 I will choose it if there is nothing else that particularly interests me at the bar in restaurants or hotels with a limited choice.
 It is quite heavy though and not a great accompaniment to food.

 Cider made from apples is always an alcoholic drink in Britain and about the same strength as beer, it is a fairly popular alternative served alongside beer in most pubs.
 It comes as sweet or dry and is most often available as a mass produced brand on draught and usually also as bottled alternatives which may be flavoured with other fruits as well.
 Cider is particularly popular in the apple growing South West where locally produced is more readily available than in the rest of the country.
 In these cases it may be almost flat (non-fizzy), often cloudy, and can be very strong without seeming it, so take care.
-It is sometimes referred to as "scrumpy" which is a traditional coarse form of cider in contrast to the clearer, fizzier mass products.
+It is sometimes referred to as "scrumpy" which is a traditional coarse form of cider in contrast to the clear, fizzy mass produced versions.
 Cider can be a good alternative for anyone who isn't keen on beer, do remember it is always alcoholic.

 Spirits are available in variety along with a range of mixers.
 There is usually also a range of whiskies which may become very numerous in Scottish pubs and bars, it is always called whisky and never "scotch" unless you want to sound like a tourist.
 Gin has become more popular again recently with greater variety and availability, a pre-meal gin and tonic (G&T) is an old and admirable British tradition.
 Cocktails are not usually ordered in pubs unless they have a specific menu for them, even if the ingredients are all behind the bar, though if it is quiet, they will probably be happy to oblige.